jjcarrier/PS-TableUI/README.md

 each entry in interactive list where the user can make selections for an underlying operation.

+> **Note**
-The original scope of this tool was to provide a simple UI for selecting what upgradable packages to install for `winget update` but has been expanded on to be more general purpose.
+> The original scope of this tool was to provide a simple UI for selecting what upgradable packages to install for `winget update` but has been expanded on to be more general purpose.

 ## Installation